 While any type of increased physical activity is likely to have some impact, weight training has been shown to be most effective for both short and long-term increases to testosterone.
 High Intensity Interval Training (HIIT) has also been demonstrated to have a positive impact on testosterone levels.

 Eat to promote balanced hormones

 I can’t talk about natural ways to balance hormones without talking about the way that you eat.
 All hormones are impacted by the food you choose to put into your body; testosterone is no exception.

 A well-balanced diet that includes healthy fats, carbohydrates and protein is the best option for achieving balance.
 Stick to whole foods as often as possible, and avoid processed foods that contain chemicals that wreak havoc on your hormonal balance.

-How you eat also matters.
-Yo-yo dieting and overeating can both impact testosterone levels, so it’s best to have a good long term eating strategy, building habits that are sustainable for a lifetime instead of relying on fad diets.
+How much you eat, and when, also matters.
+Yo-yo dieting and overeating can both impact testosterone levels, so it’s best to have a good long term eating strategy.
+Work towards building habits that are sustainable for a lifetime, instead of relying on fad diets to manage your weight.

-If, on the other hand, your levels are too high, you can seek out some of these foods (still avoid processed foods, since they cause so many other health problems).
+If, on the other hand, your levels are too high, you can eat more of some of these foods – but continue avoiding processed foods, since they cause so many other health problems.